finos/legend/docs/tutorials/services-service.md

 ## Create a Service Test

+After setting up general information about your service as well as execution details, you can generate test data with a click of a button (or use test data you created).
+We highly encourage setting up tests for all services running in production.
+More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1195).

 ### Create connection test data
 Click the `generate` button to automatically generate test data if possible.
 Otherwise, manually create test data.

+#### Create re-usable test data.
+You can create test data in the <kbd>Data</kbd> element that can be easily re-used across all your service tests in your Studio project.
+This includes test data for external formats, relational stores and service stores.
+We are working on making the same functionality available in mapping tests as well - stay tuned!
+More details and **video walkthrough** [here](https://github.com/finos/legend-studio/pull/1195).

 ### Relational
 Add relational data tables based on databases to which the service's mapping connects.